About us

 Michela Dianetti

-Dr Michela Dianetti is a research associate in Philosophy at the University of Galway.
-She did her post-doc in the ‘Critical Thinking in Communities of Inquiry’ project at the Insight Centre for Data Analytics.
-Her PhD research developed a literary ethics of attention grounded in the philosophies of Simone Weil and Iris Murdoch, applying them to the literary work of Elsa Morante.
+Michela Dianetti is a postdoctoral researcher and instructor in Philosophy at the University of Galway.
+Her PhD research developed a literary ethics of attention grounded in Simone Weil, Iris Murdoch, and Elsa Morante.
+She has been a research fellow at Paris 1 Panthéon-Sorbonne University and at the Centre for Ethics as Study in Human Value, Pardubice.
 She integrates art and literature into her CPI practice with a focus on how this space can foster attention.

 Lucy Elvis